NicoJuicy/LearnML/ml/ml_algorithms.md

 ## Algorithms Grouped by Learning Style

-There are different ways an algorithm can model a problem based on its interaction with the experience, environment, or whatever we want to call the input data.
+There are four ways an algorithm can model a problem based on its interaction with the experience, environment, or whatever we want to call the input data.

 It is popular in machine learning and AI textbooks to consider the learning styles that an algorithm can adopt.